News Corporation (NWSA) – key numbers that make it a Strong Buy For Now

-News Corporation (NASDAQ: NWSA) is -23.04% lower on its value in year-to-date trading and has touched a low of $14.87 and a high of $25.86 in the current 52-week trading range.
+News Corporation (NASDAQ: NWSA) is -23.85% lower on its value in year-to-date trading and has touched a low of $14.87 and a high of $25.86 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The NWSA stock was last observed hovering at around $16.92 in the last trading session, with the day’s gains setting it 0.25%.
+The NWSA stock was last observed hovering at around $16.87 in the last trading session, with the day’s gains setting it 0.12% off its average median price target of $25.59 for the next 12 months.
+It is also 46.91% off the consensus price target high of $32.00 offered by 10 analysts, but current levels are -2.97% lower than the price target low of $16.50 for the same period.

 Top 5 Cheap Stocks to Own Right Now